Triumph Bay is a long narrow embayment located on the south side of Alan Reach in Gardner Canal, British Columbia.

-Port Walter is a deep and narrow embayment about 3.7 miles (6 km) long on the southeast coast of Baranof Island, Alaska
+Port Walter is a fjord 3.7 miles (6 km) long that opens into Chatham Strait on the southeast coast of Baranof Island, about 91 miles (146 km) west of Wrangell and 51 miles (82 km) south-southeast of Sitka, Alaska.

 About the background graphic